MoritzBrueckner/aura/readme.md

   Aura.init(); // <-- Don't forget this!

   var loadConfig: AuraLoadConfig = {
-      uncompressed: [  // <-- List of sounds to uncompress
+      // List of sounds to uncompress
-          "MySoundFile",
-      ],
+      uncompressed: ["MySoundFile"],

-      compressed: [  // <-- List of sounds to remain compressed "AnotherSoundFile",
+      // List of sounds to remain compressed
-      ],
+      compressed: ["AnotherSoundFile"],

-      hrtf: [  // <-- List of .mhr HRTF files for the HRTFPanner, if used "myHRTF_mhr",
+      // List of .mhr HRTF files for the HRTFPanner, if used (empty lists can be omitted)
-      ],
-      // Empty lists can be omitted!
+      hrtf: ["myHRTF_mhr"],
   };

   Aura.loadSounds(loadConfig, () -> {
+      // Access a loaded sound
-      // You can access the loaded sounds with `Aura.getSound()` var mySound: kha.Sound = Aura.getSound("MySoundFile");
+      var mySound: kha.Sound = Aura.getSound("MySoundFile");
   });
   ```
+  > **Note**<br>

-  > Alternative to referencing sounds by hard-coded names (like it's done in the above example), you can also rely on Kha's asset system and use the IDE's autocompletion for assistance:
+  > Instead of referencing sounds by hard-coded names (like it is done in the above example), you can also rely on Kha's asset system and use the IDE's autocompletion for assistance:
   > ```haxe
   > kha.Assets.sounds.MySoundFileName; // Note the "Name" ending.
 This will give you the ID name for this sound
-  > kha.Assets.blobs.myHRTF_mhrName; // The same works for blobs (and for other asset types as well)
+  > kha.Assets.blobs.myHRTF_mhrName;   // The same works for blobs and all other asset types
   > ```
-  > As a positive side effect you will get errors during compile time if an asset does not exist.
+  > As a positive side effect, there will be errors during _compile time_ if an asset does not exist.

 - Play a sound: